What is my login and password?

-All of your accounts will use the same format for the User Name and the initial default Password.
+All of your accounts will use the same format for the user name and the initial default password.

-Your User Name is the first initial of your first name, your last name, your two-digit birth month and two digit birth day.
+Your user name is the first initial of your first name, your last name, your two-digit birth month and two digit birth day.

-Your default Password is your first, middle, last initial, period, and the first six digits of your social security number.
-Example: using the above user information, and if Fred’s social security number is 123-45-6789, the password would be fml.123456
+Your default password is your first, middle, last initial, period, and the first six digits of your social security number.
+Example: using the above user information, and if Fred’s social security number is 123-45-6789, the password would be fml.123456.

-NOTE: if you did not provide a middle name or initial, use an “ x” for your middle initial.
+Note: If you did not provide a middle name or initial, use an “ x” for your middle initial.

-ANGEL is suite of simple, yet powerful online teaching and learning tools.
+Blackboard is suite of simple, yet powerful online teaching and learning tools.

-An online course or Web-delivered (W3) course is taught exclusively over the Web with little or no face-to-face contact with the instructor and classmates.
-A Web-enabled course (W2) offers a portion of the class time (typically 50 percent) in class and the remaining class time over the Web.
+An online course or web-delivered (W3) course is taught exclusively over the web with little or no face-to-face contact with the instructor and classmates.
+A web-enabled course (W2) offers a portion of the class time (typically 50 percent) in class and the remaining class time over the web.
 Flexible learning (W4) courses may include required lecture time delivered using web-conferencing technology or other virtual technology.
-Students may be required to login to class on a specific day and time.
-Generally, all instruction is conducted via the Web; however, mandatory dates of attendance could be required.
+Students may be required to log in to class on a specific day and time.
+Generally, all instruction is conducted via the web, however, mandatory dates of attendance could be required.

-No. If you can send email and attach files to email, and if you can access the Internet, you should have no problem.
+No. If you can access the internet, send email and attach files to email, you should have no problem.
 Computer basics such as how to create folders and files are helpful.
-Take the “Am I Ready for Web Learning” survey to gauge your skills and temperament for taking a Web course.
+Take the “Am I ready for web learning” survey to gauge your skills and temperament for taking a web course.
 Each course is designed to lead you through the logical steps to completion.You should also review the individual course description for any special requirements.
-Stark State College requires all students taking a W2, W3 or W4 course to complete an online orientation to gain access to their online classes.
+Stark State requires all students taking a W2, W3 or W4 course to complete an online orientation to gain access to their online classes.

 Microsoft provides free viewers for its products.
 These viewers allow you to open and print the file.

-Your syllabus, course outline, lecture materials and assignments will be included in your online course which you will access through ANGEL.
+Your syllabus, course outline, lecture materials and assignments will be included in your online course which you will access through Blackboard.
 You may also be required to purchase an access code or book through the Stark State College bookstore.